by Tim Gilmore, 5/30/2015

 More importantly, Milanich said the Timucua weren’t city-builders.
 Their largest settlements contained “a small number of huts and burial mounds.”

 When I emailed one popular local news source, an editor responded, “Frederick Davis’ book might be Milanich’s only source.”
 He said the name Ossachite “comes from the writings of James Moncrief’s letters from the 1760s.”
 He says I should “pass this on to Jerald for his edification.”

 In fact, a Frenchmen named Eugene [not James] Moncrief did explore the region, but left no record of a “grand Timucuan village.”

 The editor says I can “easily find” Moncrief’s “travels and maps online” by looking up “Timucuan Chiefdoms by Jim Worth.”
 The University of Florida has published two volumes of Timucuan Chiefdoms of Spanish Florida, by John Worth, not Jim Worth, but the book contains no mention of a Timucuan village called Ossachite.
 Furthermore, Jerald T. Milanich wrote the preface.

 So often what seems the truth is just the story that’s been most told.

 Nevertheless, the other truths, truer and older, lie everywhere beneath our feet.
 Knowing we share with the dead the same basic wants and fears they experienced, their stories seem unknowably lost and familiarly alien, as we hope, walking this same earth, this only earth, this always-abiding earth, for our own lives to matter after us.

-Just how far from our stories will our future histories be?
+So just how far from our truths will future histories be?